galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >        owner: galaxy
 >    ```
 >
-> 2. Create and open `playbook.yml` with your text editor and add the following:
+> 2. Create and open `galaxy.yml` which will be our playbook.
+Add the following:
 >
 >    - Add a pre-task to install the necessary dependency, `python-psycopg2`
 >    - A role for `galaxyproject.postgresql`.
 This will handle the installation of PostgreSQL.